 Efrat Nechushtai

-Efrat Nechushtai is an assistant professor in the George Washington University's School of Media and Public Affairs and a Knight News Innovation Fellow at the Tow Center for Digital Journalism.
-She received her Ph.D. in communications from Columbia University in 2020.
-Dr. Nechushtai’s research focuses on journalism studies and political communication, and she is particularly interested in the impact of platformization and political polarization on journalism, both in the United States and internationally.
-She has published qualitative, quantitative, and theoretical studies on these topics in Journalism, Digital Journalism, The International Journal of Press/Politics, Mass Communication and SocietyComputers in Human Behavior, Journalism Studies, and Information & Culture
+Efrat Nechushtai is an assistant professor at the George Washington University’s School of Media and Public Affairs.
+Her research focuses on journalism studies and political communication, and she is particularly interested in the impact of platformization and political polarization on journalism, both in the United States and internationally.

-Dr. Nechushtai was previously an Andrew Wellington Cordier Teaching Fellow in the Columbia University School of International and Public Affairs (2018-2020) and a visiting fellow in the Bremen International Graduate School of Social Sciences at the University of Bremen and Jacobs University (2019).
+Dr. Nechushtai received her Ph.D. in communications from Columbia University in 2020.
+She was previously a Knight News Innovation Fellow at the Tow Center for Digital Journalism, an Andrew Wellington Cordier Teaching Fellow at the Columbia University School of International and Public Affairs, and a visiting fellow at the Bremen International Graduate School of Social Sciences.
 Before entering academia, she worked as an editor and staff writer at Haaretz.

 SMPA 2101, Journalism: Theory & Practice